rampal-punia/python-class-tutorial/README.md

 - Elegant syntax and dynamic typing

-- Ideal for scripting and rapid application development

 - Useful in various domains on most platforms

 One of the main features of Python is; it has **Effective approach to object-oriented programming**.
-So, let's first find out What does `Object-Oriented-Programming` means?
+So, let's first find out what does `Object-Oriented-Programming` means?

 OOP is the programming paradigm where the real-life object is at the center of all the concepts and methodology used to perform a task or a process.
 Instead of calling the procedures and functions to calculate the data as and when required, OOP uses a blueprint to create an object of a class and bundle data and functionality to it.

+---

 ## In this tutorial: